tiesebarrell/camunda-cloud-docs/docs/earlyaccess-reservations.md

 ## Edit Reservations

 The number of reserved clusters can be changed with the Edit button.
-The number of reserved clusters cannot exceed the maximum limit.
+The number of reserved clusters cannot exceed the maximum limit and cannot go below what is currently in use.

 ![reserved-clusters-overview](./assets/early-access-reserved-clusters-edit.png)